derSoerrn95/alex/contents/user-manual/README.md

     <dt>Hypothesis</dt>
     <dd>A hypothesis is the behavioral automaton model that is learned.
         The model is called hypothesis due to the black box nature of the SUL.
-        Potentionally, there can always exist a behavior that is not captured by the model.</dd>
+        Theoretically, there can always exist a behavior that is not captured by the model.</dd>
     <dt>Counterexample</dt>
     <dd>A counterexample is a word, where the output of the system and the learned model differ.
         Counterexamples are used to trigger the refinement of the model.